tobek/laminae/notes.md

     - world tree
     - death or departure of (all the) gods
     - multiple gods being combined into one in order to merge disparate faiths
-- https://en.wikipedia.org/wiki/Four_causes - material, formal, moving, purpose - NNC and/or LND
+- https://en.wikipedia.org/wiki/Four_causes - material, formal, moving, purpose - NNC and/or LND or LNP
 - Jungian archetypes - universal organizing themes or patterns that appear regardless of space, time, or person.
 Limitless, but notable ones:
     - archetypal events: birth, death, separation from parents, initiation, marriage, the union of opposites, etc.
     - archetypal figures: great mother, father, child, devil, god, the shadow (one's darker side), wise old man, wise old woman, the maiden, the trickster, the hero, etc.